Carlo-pien/Projet_ML_2_MA1/README.md

 ### The Experiments Notebook

 The `Experiments.ipynb` notebook contains different tests to define which transformations are useful and allows to perform better predictions with our Unet model.
+This notebook must be run on *Google Colab* as it needs to load models that are saved on the Drive.

 ### Unet_model.py